DataVaccinator/vaccinatorJSClient/docs/vaccinator-js-class.md

 providing hash algorithm and *vaccinator.js* is the final class code you want to use.

-All class functions except the validateAppId() function are asynchronous and return a promise.
+All class functions except the validateAppId() and setHeaders() functions are asynchronous and return a promise.
 Don't forget to wrap a try/catch block around your class calls to handle potential errors thrown by the vaccinator class like in this example:

     try {
-      var a = new vaccinator();
+      var v = new vaccinator();
-      a.init("https://serviceprovider.com/service.php", "username", "appid", "password", false)
+      v.init("https://serviceprovider.com/service.php", "username", "appid", "password", false)
       .then(function() {
         console.log("Successfully initialized vaccinator class");
       }